felangel/bloc/packages/hydrated_bloc/README.md

 ## Handling Hydration Errors

-You can optionally, pass a custom `onError` callback to `hydrate` in order to handle any hydration errors and/or customize the caching behavior when a hydration error occurs.
+You can optionally pass a custom `onError` callback to `hydrate` in order to handle any hydration errors and/or customize the caching behavior when a hydration error occurs.

 ```dart
 class CounterBloc extends Bloc<CounterEvent, int> with HydratedMixin {